 Common Insect Pests, by Crop

-Another in Garden Maintenance is being able to identify what problem your particular crop is having.
+Another important skill in Garden Maintenance is being able to identify what problem your particular crop is having.

 - Cabbage Family (broccoli, brussels sprouts, cabbage)